Large induced forests in planar multigraphs: The variant without -faces

 \begin{lemma} For any $r$ and $c$, all parallel edges in an edge-minimal counterexample $M$ have multiplicity exactly $2$. \end{lemma} \begin{proof} Suppose, to the contrary, that $M$ contains two vertices $u$ and $v$ with $b$ parallel edges between $u$ and $v$, where $b \geq 3$.
 Denote these parallel edges by $e_1$, \ldots, $e_b$ in the clockwise order that they go out of $u$ and come into $v$ in the embedding $\mathcal{M}$ of $M$ into the plane without $2$-faces.
 Then these edges divide the plane into the regions $R_1$, \ldots, $R_b$ such that $R_i$ is the region between $e_i$ and $e_{i+1}$ moving clockwise, where $e_{b+1}=e_1$ (circular indexing).
 Since $\mathcal{M}$ does not contain $2$-faces, none of the regions $R_i$ are edge-free.

 We remove the edge $e_2$ and denote the resulting plane multigraph by $\mathcal{N}$ and the underlying planar multigraph by $N$.
-This edge removal keeps the number of vertices, which we denote by $n$, decreases the number of edges by $1$, merges the regions $R_1$ and $R_2$ into a single region, and keeps the regions $R_3$, \ldots, $R_b$ without changes.
+This edge removal keeps the number of vertices, which we denote by $n$, decreases the number of edges by $1$, merges the regions $R_1$ and $R_2$ into a single region, and keeps the regions $R_3$, \ldots, $R_b$ unchanged.

 Clearly, this edge removal does not create new $2$-cycles.
 Since any $2$-face is a $2$-cycle, a $2$-face could only appear in $\mathcal{N}$ if the interior or the exterior of a preexisting $2$-cycle became edge-free.
 First, consider the case of a $2$-cycle formed by the remaining parallel edges between $u$ and $v$.
 Both the interior and the exterior of such a $2$-cycle are not edge-free because each of them contains at least one of the regions $R_i$.
 The only remaining case is a $2$-cycle lying in the closure of one of the regions $R_i$ (one of the vertices of that $2$-cycle, but not both of them, might coincide with $u$ or $v$).
 That $2$-cycle divides the plane into two regions: the interior and the exterior.
-One of these two regions that lies in the closure of $R_i$ remains unchanged, so it cannot be edge-free since $\mathcal{M}$ did not contain $2$-faces.
+The one of these two regions that lies in the closure of $R_i$ remains unchanged, so it cannot be edge-free since $\mathcal{M}$ did not contain $2$-faces.
 And the other of these two regions contains all edges in all other regions $R_j$, $j \neq i$, so it also cannot be edge-free.
 So, in all cases, the interior and exterior of a preexisting $2$-cycle cannot become edge-free, and hence $\mathcal{N}$ does not contain $2$-faces.

 Any (simple) cycle in $M$ either is a $2$-cycle between $u$ and $v$ or contains at most $1$ edge from the parallel edges $e_i$ between $u$ and $v$.
-In both cases, it can be rerouted to avoid the removed edge $e_2$ by replacing $e_2$ with one of the other edges $e_i$, $i \neq 2$, and to keep the same vertices of the cycle.
+In both cases, it can be rerouted to avoid the removed edge $e_2$ by replacing $e_2$ with one of the other edges $e_i$, $i \neq 2$, while keeping the same vertices of the cycle.
 Therefore, a set of vertices induces a forest in $M$ if and only if it induces a forest in $N$.
 Therefore, we have $a(N)=a(M)$.

 By the edge-minimality of the counterexample $M$, we have that $N$ is not a counterexample, that is, $a(N) \geq rn+c$.
 Combining this with the equality $a(N)=a(M)$, we get that $a(M)=a(N) \geq rn+c$, a contradiction with the assumption that $M$ is a counterexample. \end{proof}